-Hawaiian Rolls with a Little Help from Your Bread Machine
+Homemade Hawaiian Rolls with Bread Machine Dough

 Sneak Peek: Prepare to wow your loved ones with Hawaiian Rolls made with the help of your bread machine that rival store-bought Hawaiian bread in flavor, texture, and appearance.
 Ingredients include pineapple juice, honey, ginger, all-purpose flour, and cake-batter extract (the secret ingredient).

-As an Amazon Associate, I earn from qualifying purchases.
+This post contains affiliate links.
+As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 Looking for a Hawaiian Bread recipe that tastes just like the store-bought favorite?
 This is the one!
 Use your bread machine for easy prep, or make it by hand or with a stand mixer—delicious either way.